Batista's OSX in talks with Cerberus, others over DIP financing

-SAO PAULO Feb 17 OSX Brasil SA, the bankrupt shipbuilding company controlled by former billionaire Eike Batista, is in talks with Cerberus Capital Management LP and a number of unnamed investors for a potential debtor-in-possession financing deal.
+SAO PAULO OSX Brasil SA, the bankrupt shipbuilding company controlled by former billionaire Eike Batista, is in talks with Cerberus Capital Management LP CBS.UL and a number of unnamed investors for a potential debtor-in-possession financing deal.

 A source with knowledge of the situation said OSX, which filed for bankruptcy protection late last year, is seeking between $200 million and $215 million in financing to move ahead with a restructuring process.
 The source noted that talks with Cerberus, a U.S. private equity firm, were at a "more advanced stage" than with other players.